HowTo: Raspberry Pi – Use Docker container with OpenMediaVault / OMV and Portainer

 To do this, you must first enter a name for the Docker stack.

-In this example I use a Docker container from the “Frigate” project.
-This is a system to automatically evaluate the video streams from a surveillance camera.
+In this example, I am using a Docker container from the "Frigate" project.
+This is a system for the automated evaluation of video streams from a surveillance camera.

-At this point you would have to adapt the configuration in the lower text field to your needs.
-The settings here ultimately determine how the Docker container is configured.
+At this point, you should also adjust the configuration in the lower text field to your requirements.
+The settings at this point ultimately determine how the Docker container is configured.

-You can usually find more information about the available options in the documentation for the respective project.
+You can usually find more information on the available options in the documentation of the respective project.

-As soon as you have everything configured, you can start the Docker container.
-Just click on the button
+As soon as you have finished configuring everything, you can start the Docker container.
+Simply click on the button

 • Deploy the stack

 This completes the installation of OMV.
-I have described the many other functions in other articles.
-There you will also find information on how to expand the functionality of your OMV installation accordingly.
-These articles are all grouped into the following categories.
+The many other functions I have described in other articles.
+There you will also find hints on how to extend the functionality of your OMV installation.
+These articles are all summarized in the following categories.

 Have fun with the project